felixthebeard/scrape_bully/README.md

 # scrape_bully

-This is a short script to scrape the winning songs from the Antenne Bayern Website and automatically notify your phone if the songs are played.
+This is a short script for the "ANTENNE BAYERN – VW Bullis geschenkt!"-Lottery.
+It scrapes the winning songs from the Antenne Bayern Website and automatically notify your phone if the songs are played in the correct order.

 ## The two main parts:
 - update_winning_songs: scrapes the winning song names from the website